LEGAL NOTICE & WEBSITE CHARTER

 Personal data retention period : retention in an active database for a maximum of three years after the end of the relationship and then retention in the form of archives for a period of ten years.

-4/ performance of communication and marketing operations (i) by e-mail (notably segmentation, targeting, prospecting, newsletters, news and information, greeting cards, etc.) not subject to consent (cf. communication and marketing operations intended for professionals, using a professional e-mail address and the purpose of which is related to the recipient’s profession) but also by telephone if necessary.
+4/ The performance of communication and marketing operations (i) by e-mail (notably segmentation, targeting, prospecting, newsletters, news and information, greeting cards, etc.) not subject to consent (cf. communication and marketing operations intended for professionals, using a professional e-mail address and the purpose of which is related to the recipient’s profession) but also (ii) by post or (iii) by telephone if necessary.

-Legal basis for the processing : such processing is implemented on the basis of the website publisher’s legitimate interests to implement communication operations in the context of its activity and its development, notably commercial and economic development, while specifying that the recipient of such communications or prospecting has in any case the right to object at any time without having to provide a reason or explanation.
+Legal basis for the processing : such processing is implemented on the basis of the website publisher’s legitimate interests to implement communication operations in the context of its activity and its development, notably commercial and economic development, it being specified that the recipient of such communications or prospecting has in any case the right to object at any time without having to provide a reason or explanation.

-Personal data retention period: retention for a period of three years from the request, the end of the commercial relationship or the last contact from the user, or more generally from the relevant contact (online request, e-mail or post, telephone call, click in an e-mail sent to her/his attention by the website publisher, etc.), then retention in the form of archives for six years.
+Personal data retention period: retention for a period of three years from the request, the end of the commercial relationship or the last contact from the user, or more generally from the contact concerned (online request, e-mail or post, telephone call, click in an e-mail sent to their attention by the website publisher, etc.), then retention in the form of archives for six years.

-Legal basis for the processing : such processing is based on the consent of the user, and more generally of the data subject, which means that the latter has the possibility of not consenting to it or, if s/he consents to it, of subsequently withdrawing her/his consent at any time, and without having to provide any reason whatsoever, by simply requesting it from the website publisher at the address and phone number specified below.
+Legal basis for the processing : such processing is based on the consent of the user, and more generally of the data subject, which means that the latter has the possibility of not consenting to it or, if they consent to it, of subsequently withdrawing their consent at any time, and without having to provide any reason whatsoever, by simply requesting it from the website publisher at the contact details specified below.

-Personal data retention period : retention for a period of three years from the request, the end of the commercial relationship or the last contact from the user, or more generally from the relevant contact (online request, e-mail or post, telephone call, click in an e-mail sent to her/his attention by the website publisher, etc.), then retention in the form of archives for six years.
+Personal data retention period : retention for a period of three years from the date of the request, the end of the commercial relationship or the last contact from the user, or more generally from the contact concerned (online request, e-mail or post, telephone call, click in an e-mail sent to her/his attention by the website publisher, etc.), then retention in the form of archives for six years.

 Legal basis for the processing : such processing is implemented on the basis of the website publisher’s legitimate interests to ensure the organisation, management and monitoring of events or the performance of communication operations relating to the events that it proposes or that include the participation of one or more of its members.

-Personal data retention period : retention in accordance with the above stipulations concerning the management and monitoring of the website publisher’s relations with its clients, prospects, and more generally contacts (notably including users).
+Personal data retention period : retention in accordance with the above-mentioned stipulations concerning the management and monitoring of the website publisher’s relations with its clients, prospects, and more generally contacts (notably including users).

-7/ management of recruitment operations (cf. management of applications for an employment / collaboration or an internship, in response to an offer or spontaneously): reception, selection and study of applications, calling of candidates and interviews, decision to refuse or hire, CV database.
+7/ The management of recruitment operations (cf. management of applications for an employment / collaboration or an internship, in response to an offer or spontaneously): reception, selection and study of applications, calling of applicants and interviews, including by videoconference, decision to refuse or hire, and building up a CV database.

-8/ understanding and study of browsing, including the production and preparation of studies, analyses, reports and statistics, as well as the display of advertisements, possibly targeted, on LinkedIn and Twitter.
+8/ The understanding and study of browsing, including the production and preparation of studies, analyses, reports and statistics, as well as the display of advertisements, possibly targeted, on LinkedIn and Twitter.
 Indeed, the website publisher does not use cookies or other similar technologies on the website.
-Nevertheless, it has a page on the LinkedIn and Twitter social networks.
-These companies respectively determine the purposes and means for the processing of the personal data of the users of these social networks, as well as the nature and methods for depositing cookies via these social networks, and therefore have the main responsibility for the processing performed via or from the said social networks, each insofar as it is concerned.
-However, when the configuration of a tool or a feature proposed by one of these social networks performed by the website publisher has an impact on the nature of the collected personal data, and more precisely when it can be considered that the website publisher is contributing to the joint determination of the purposes and/or the means of the processing of personal data, the website publisher can be jointly responsible, with LinkedIn and/or Twitter, for the personal data processing.
+Nevertheless, it does have a page on the LinkedIn and Twitter social networks.
+These companies respectively primarily determine the purposes and means for the processing of the personal data of the users of these social networks, as well as the nature and methods for depositing cookies via these social networks, and therefore have the main responsibility for the processing carried out via or from the said social networks, each insofar as it is concerned.
+However, when the configuration of a tool or a feature proposed by one of these social networks carried out by the website publisher has an impact on the nature of the collected personal data, and more precisely when it can be considered that the website publisher contributes to the joint determination of the purposes and/or the means of the processing of personal data, the website publisher can be jointly responsible, with LinkedIn and/or Twitter, for the personal data processing.

 Main data controller: